ivy00johns/protractor-example/README.md

     ```

 ## Conf.js
 * `conf.js` is the file that contains all of the settings for the Test Suite.
-In that file you can set the `baseUrl`.
+In that file you can set the `baseUrl`:

     ```
     ...
     baseUrl: 'http://127.0.0.1:32769/admin',